August 23rd, 2022 | By: Sarah Humphreys | Tags: Recruiting

 “What ARE we?”
 Ah, the age-old question — defining the relationship (or in this case, the title) of Founder and CEO, or Founder or CEO.
 While both titles sound impressive in conversation, does it really matter what the title is, or is that just something for teenagers trying to land their first relationship, or what to write on their business card?
+I have a stack of business cards near me, and they are spattered with a variety of business owner titles, and founder synonyms.
+So, should we be worried about the title, keep searching for related words, or another word for founder?
 Well, we’re about to have “the talk” right now.

 For leaders of companies who don’t know whether they should introduce themselves as the Founder vs CEO (or Founder CEOs) — here’s some information about what those titles mean, with insight from our amazing Startups.com Founders community on which title (if either) is the best fit.